blight-js/rfcs/text/0002-numeric-values.md

 Similarly to integers, floats have built-in properties and methods.
 The variable name `val` is a placeholder for the float value used.

 - `val.to(T)`: Converts the float's value to a the given type.
 T can be
-  - An integer type like `u8`, which it will convert the value to that type, rounding the float if needed.
+  - An integer type like `u8`, which it will convert the value to that type.
     - It is safety-checked undefined behavior if the float is out of range of `T.min`..`T.max`.
     - It is safety-checked undefined behavior if the float is not an integer.
   - `f64`, which it will do nothing.